 Here are the verses where the words love and grace in their various forms appear in the biblical prophets.

-They are about God’s love for you, which is consistent.
-They are not about your love for him, which is inconsistent.
+These verses are about God’s love and grace towards you, which never changes, not your love for him, which fluctuates from hour to hour.

 Let’s begin in Isaiah and end in Malachi.